aymenbouhaha/Incedo-Assignment/README.md

 This project is part of hiring process of Incedo.
 It's a Node.js application that serves as a RESTful API for searching artists by name and exporting the search results to a CSV file.
-It provides a simple and efficient way to retrieve artist information and store it in a user-specified CSV file.
+It provides a simple and efficient way to retrieve artists information and store it in a user-specified CSV file.
 Also, it can be used to retrieve the created csv files by the file name

 ## Folder Structure